-^{}We gratefully acknowledge helpful comments and suggestions from Tim Besley, Alexander Fournaies, Alessandro Gavazza, Benjamin Marx, Thomas Piketty, Hye Young You, Noam Yuchtman and Katia Zhuravskaya.
-We also thanks seminar participants at CREST, Georgetown, Hebrew University of Jerusalem, King's College, LSE, NYU, Northwestern, OFCE, Paris School of Economics, Sciences Po, Scuola Superiore Sant'Anna, Tel Aviv University, and University Libre de Bruxelles; and conference participants at the CEPR Economic History Symposium, Barcelona GSE Summer Forum, AFSE, EEA, IAST-TSE PE Conference, and the Virtual Political Economy Workshop.
+^{}We gratefully acknowledge helpful comments and suggestions from Tim Besley, Alexander Fouirnaies, Alessandro Gavazza, Benjamin Marx, Thomas Piketty, Hye Young You, Noam Yuchtman and Katia Zhuravskaya.
+We also thanks seminar participants at CREST, Georgetown University, Harvard University, Hebrew University University of Jerusalem, King's College, LSE, NYU, Northwestern, OFCE, Paris School of Economics, Sciences Po, Scuola Superiore Sant'Anna, Tel Aviv, and ULB; and conference participants at the CEPR Economic History Symposium, Barcelona GSE Summer Forum, AFSE, EEA, IAST-TSE PE Conference, and the Virtual Political Economy Workshop.
 We thank Mattia Nardotto and Tommaso Valletti for their provision of and help with Ofcom broadband Internet data, David Denver and Justin Fisher for providing us with the constituency campaigning survey data, and Will Jennings and Christopher Wlezien for the polls data.
 Ananay Agarwal, Jeanne Dorlencourt, Sebastien Neerinckx, Tancrède Polge and Olivia Tsoutsoplidi provided outstanding research assistance.
 This research was generously supported by the Institute for New Economic Thinking (grant INO1800004), by the Banque de France Sciences Po partnership, and by a public grant overseen by the French National Research Agency (ANR) as part of the "Investissements d'Avenir" program LABEX (ANR-11-LABX-0091, ANR-11-IDEX-0005-02) and the Idex University of Paris (ANR-18-IDEX-0001).
 An online Appendix with additional empirical material is available here.
+All errors remain our own.